ranasoft/robomakeriot/README.md

 ### Pre-requisites
 * Create and IoT thing for the Robot and donwload the certificates.
-* Create a policy that have permisions to Publish to robot/location and Subscribe to robot/move/+
+* Create a policy that have permisions to Publish to robot/location and Subscribe to robot/move/+, and attach it to the certificate of the Robot (thing).
+(Do not forget to enable the certificate).

 ### 1. Create RoboMaker development environment and upload this code
 * Go to the AWS RoboMaker console and create a new development environment, selection a VPC and subnet that has acces to Internet resources.